 In addition, the victim’s home and vehicle may need to be modified to accommodate their disability and mobility limitations.
 These modifications may be simple, such as a modified door handle or a grab bar, or more complex such as the installation of a wider door, special showers and tubs or even an elevator.

-Emotional toll of paralysis
+Emotional Toll of Paralysis

 The emotional toll of paralysis can be just as severe as the physical toll.
 When a person has been rendered paralyzed through someone else’s negligence, they are often frustrated, depressed and scared for the future.
 They must learn how to adapt, and re-learn how to perform the most basic of daily tasks.